jessicarush/javascript-notes/operators.md

 - **NaN** short for *Not a Number*, it is the result of an operation that cannot produce normal result. `Nan` is nit equal to any other value, including itself.

-## Shorthand using Operators
+## Shorthand (short-circuiting) with logical operators

-The nature of Booleans and operators allow us to write some shorter code.
+The nature of these operators allow us to write some shorter code.
 For example:

 ```javascript
 let nom;